-LOIS works with Cesar Baio on a “bhiobrid” fungi-digital network involving the fungal "reading," censoring, and tweeting of texts that look at the lattice of nature and humanity.
+LOIS works with Cesar Baio - as Cesar & Lois - on a “bhiobrid” fungi-digital network involving the fungal "reading," censoring, and tweeting of texts that look at the lattice of nature and humanity.

 Fungi form a natural Internet, sending signals and connecting nodes through mycelia.
 This “bhiobrid” fungi-digital network combines the Internet of Natural Things with the Internet and permit a feedback loop between human and microbiological cultures.

 Spores drift across text, deleting as they go – redacting as the fungi grow.
-Part of Generative Art in Ravenna, Italy, LOIS collaborates with Cesar Baio on the fungal censoring of books, resulting in fungal tweets from @HelloFungus and the retweets of human twitter users.
+LOIS collaborates with Cesar Baio on the fungal censoring of books, resulting in fungal tweets from @HelloFungus and the retweets of human twitter users.
 A realtime readout of the fungal twitter feed reveals a feedback loop between these natural and technological networks, as tweet mentions of @HelloFungus loop back into the fungal system.
+Degenerative Cultures exhibited in Generative Art in Ravenna, Italy and is slated for CODAME in San Francisco.